 - coarse sugar

-First things first, the night before, place the cherries into a mesh strainer and set over a bowl.
+The night before: place 5 cups frozen sweet pie cherries into a mesh strainer and set over a bowl.
 As the cherries thaw, juices will drip into the bowl below.
 This takes about 6+ hours or so and is best to do overnight.

 Pour the juices into a measuring cup and, if needed, add in enough water to make 3/4 cup.